tjizep/rabbit/README.txt

 iterator * operator does not return a normal std::pair<K,V> its rather a std::pair<proxy<K>,proxy<V>>. which may make certain type inferences impossible.

-If a rehash takes place during iteration (because of inserts durubg iteration) the iterator becomes invalid.
+If a rehash takes place during iteration (because of inserts during iteration) the iterator becomes invalid.
 Best is to rehash to aproximate future size before starting iteration which will cause inserts.
 Erases and updates are stable.

+NOTE: After some testing the std::unordered_map shipping with visual studio also have issues with this (see iterate_rehash_test in main.cpp so we'll leave it for now)

 Algorithm Descriprion
 ---------------------